purelb/purelb/README.md

 kubectl create deployment echoserver --image=k8s.gcr.io/echoserver:1.10
 ```

-...and then expose the deployment using a service:
+...and then expose the deployment using a LoadBalancer service:

 ```shell
 kubectl expose deployment echoserver --name=echoserver-service --port=80 --target-port=8080 --type=LoadBalancer
 ```

-You should see the PureLB allocator allocate an address and assign it
+The PureLB allocator will allocate an address and assign it to the
-to the service.
-The PureLB nodes then configure the underlying
+service.
+The PureLB node agents then configure the underlying
 operating system to advertise the address.

-## Troubleshooting

-FIXME how to find logs

 ## Building